-Exclusive– Todd Rokita, GOP Attorneys General Call on Joe Biden to Withdraw Vanita Gupta's Nomination
+Exclusive – Todd Rokita, GOP Attorneys General Call on Joe Biden to Withdraw Vanita Gupta's Nomination

 Louisiana Attorney General Jeff Landry, Texas Attorney General Ken Paxton, Arkansas Attorney General Leslie Rutledge, and Oklahoma Attorney General Mike Hunter joined Rokita in the letter urging Biden to withdraw Gupta’s nomination.

-Rokita, who used to oversee the Justice Department as the Senate Judiciary chair, noted that it remains essential to public safety to maintain a cooperative relationship between the Justice Department and local law enforcement.
+Rokita said that Biden, who used to oversee the Justice Department as the Senate Judiciary chair, should know that it remains essential to public safety to maintain a cooperative relationship between the Justice Department and local law enforcement.
 However, he and the other attorneys general argued her confirmation could jeopardize that relationship, especially as many communities experienced a spike in crime last year.

 They wrote: